"Hast seen the white whale?"

 I think this is my favourite paper on this list at the moment.
 When first defining this model, I just thought it was kinda a cute story, but thinking more about it felt like it gave more intuition about catalytic space than I was expecting.
 Also, I was just really delighted to find applications of fun graph theory tools where I wasn’t expecting them.
-This was done with William Wang, mentored by Ted Pyne.

 Theo is locked in the depths of the royal dungeons, on suspicion of intentionally sabotaging the king’s dinner party.
 The guards have been trying to determine whether he and his second-in-command, Cora Larry, have a consistent alibi.